Grana Padano soft polenta and wild mushrooms

 Salt and freshly ground black pepper

 PreparationMix the stock and polenta in a saucepan and slowly bring to a simmer, whisking occasionally.
 Simmer very gently for at least 45 minutes, whisking from time to time then more frequently towards the end of cooking.
-Adjust seasoning according of the saltiness of your stock.
+Add the butter and Grana Padano, adjust seasoning according of the saltiness of your stock.
 When ready, the polenta should be very liquid, soft and silky.

 Using a soft brush, wipe the dirt from the mushrooms, trim the ends and roughly chop the larger ones.